 Jumping a train makes for a lasting memory.
 Even more so because my newly adopted children were already sitting onboard.
-The train had been late and, unable to wait any longer, I had run back into the station to go to the bathroom.
+The train had been late and, unable to wait any longer, I ran back into the station for the bathroom.
 Granted I was jet lagged, but It seemed only a moment that I was gone.
 Yet in that moment the train rolled in, picked up the few waiting passengers, and blew its whistle.
 When I returned, it was already rolling down the track.
 Standing at the only open door, my translator waved desperately and yelled for me to run.
 Run, I did!

 I saw the eager faces of my six-year-old twin sons staring out the window as I ran alongside the track with my luggage.
 It was their first time on a train and they were too deliriously excited to understand that my missing it would not have reflected well on their new mom.
 Instead, they laughed joyfully and yelled for me to run in their sweet Russian-speaking voices.

 My twin sons no longer remember the day they left their orphanage.
 They’ve long forgotten the train ride back to Astana where they played in the ice village in the evening after dinner.
-Nor do they recall flying to Almaty to visit the American Consulate and then taking the next plane to Moscow to finalize paperwork through the American Embassy before the long journey home.
-What they do remember was walking into our house for the first time and being greeted by two big dogs excited to meet them.
-They screamed in fear and hid behind me.
+Nor do they recall flying to Almaty to visit the American Consulate, or flying to Moscow to finalize paperwork through the American Embassy before the long journey home.
+What they do remember was walking into our North Carolina home for the first time.
+There they discovered two big dogs excited to meet them and screamed in fear.
 Their first memory of coming home was the fear that my beastly dogs would eat them.

-Memories are amazingly powerful and can be triggered by music, smells, and in this case the slow passing of a train.
-I was so deeply transported to another place and time that the car behind me honked to inform me the gates had reopened for traffic to cross.
-When my mind found its way back into the present moment, I had jumped the Akkol train several times to the cheers of my young sons.
+Memories are amazingly powerful.
+They are easily triggered by music, smells, and in this case the slow passing of a train.
+I was so deeply transported to another place and time that the car behind me honked when the gates reopened.
+By the time I’d found my way back to the present moment, I had jumped the Akkol train several times to the cheers of my young sons.

 I love reliving cherished memories that make my heart sing.
-Memories like this one where I was a super-shero, racing through the snow, throwing my suitcase onboard as if it were a shoebox, and then hopping a train.
+Memories of being a super-shero are even better.
+I’ll never forget racing through the snow, throwing my suitcase onboard as if it were a shoebox, and hopping the train.